Kazunari Murakami: Mixed martial arts career

 Trained in Judo and Sumo since high school, Kazunari became a member of the judo team in Takushoku University.
 He met Wajyutsu Keishukai founder Yoshinori Nishi, who convinced him to join his team, and Murakami started his career in mixed martial arts.

-Murakami began his career fighting for the Lumax Cup: Tournament of J '95 on October 13, 1995 where he lost his first fight to Akihiro Gono by knockout.
+Murakami began his career fighting for the Lumax Cup: Tournament of J '95 on October 13, 1995, where he lost his first fight to Akihiro Gono by knockout.
 A few months later, on March 30, 1996, Murakami fought at the Lumax Cup: Tournament of J '96.
 He fared better, defeating Isamu Osugi by submission and avenging his loss to Gono by decision, but lost to Masanori Suda by submission.
-In late 1996, Murakami then began fighting for Extreme Fighting where he defeated Bart Vale At EF3: Extreme Fighting 3 on October 18, 1996 by TKO.
+In late 1996, Murakami then began fighting for Extreme Fighting where he defeated Bart Vale At EF3: Extreme Fighting 3 on October 18, 1996, by TKO.
 A few months later, at EF4: Extreme Fighting 4 on March 28, 1997, Murakami lost to future UFC Heavyweight Champion Maurice Smith by KO.

 On October 11, 1997, Murakami made history by joining the newly formed PRIDE Fighting Championships and won in the company's first fight by defeating John Dixson at PRIDE 1.
 He returned to PRIDE three years later at PRIDE 10 on August 27, 2000, where he lost to Masaaki Satake by TKO.
 He returned to fighting two years later at UFO: Legend in a losing effort to Wallid Ismail by TKO.
 He last fight was at Jungle Fight 1 on September 13, 2003, where he defeated Lee Young Gun by verbal submission ending his MMA career at 5-5.

 Professional wrestling career

+Early career (1998–2000)

+Murakami entered professional wrestling in 1998 when he joined Antonio Inoki's Universal Fighting-Arts Organization alongside fellow judoka Naoya Ogawa.
+In June 1999, he had a brief stint wrestling for various National Wrestling Alliance affiliates in the United States.
+In September 1999, he began wrestling for shoot-style promotion Battlarts, where he formed a tag team with Yuki Ishikawa.